sunilchandra007/my-ai-playground/RAG.md

 RAG improves LLM performance by enabling them to **retrieve relevant information**, **domain-specific** or **organization-specific** knowledge from trusted sources **outside their training data** without retraining the models.

-This ensures that responses are:
+This ensures that responses are
 - ✅ Accurate
 - ✅ Contextually relevant
 - ✅ Up-to-date

 This makes RAG:
 - 💰 Cost-effective
 - 📈 Scalable
 - 🛠️ Customizable